 The six articles featured in this new issue were selected in response to our latest open call.
 Showcasing the work of emerging and established scholars, these articles, though very diverse in subject matter, methodologies and time periods covered, collectively illustrate a move towards interdisciplinary forms of study which the journal is keen to foster.
-Borrowing methodologies and insights from adjacent fields of study, all six articles show that the 'inbetween' is a productive space of investigation in which to develop findings, thereby moving beyond the strictures single disciplinary categories (such as 'film studies, 'literary studies, 'theatre studies', etc.) can engender.
+Borrowing methodologies and insights from adjacent fields of study, all six articles show that the 'in-between' is a productive space of investigation in which to develop findings, thereby moving beyond the strictures single disciplinary categories (such as 'film studies, 'literary studies, 'theatre studies', etc.) can engender.

 In the first article of this issue, 'Poeta sei tu che leggi', Rachele Gusella, Ann Peeters and Andrea Penso (Vrije Universiteit Brussel) provide a panorama of contemporary Italian street poetry.
 In particular, they focus on understudied constellations of so-called 'poetic assault', considered as a fluid, artistic phenomenon where street art, (guerrilla) poetry and urban space meet.
 Against the background of Irina Rajewsky's theory of intermediality, the authors aim to conceptualize 'poetic assault' as a fundamentally intermedial practice through the analysis of its intermedial references, transpositions and media combinations.
-The contribution categorizes different forms and techniques of poetic assault and focusses particularly on the works of the Poeti der Trullo and the Movimento per l'Emancipazione della Poesia, two poetry collectives engaged with contemporary street poetry and poetic processes of re-mediation.
-Both collectives use the Italian/European city space as a symbolic environment for artistic exchange and poetic dialogue through the combination of poetic texts, posters and graffiti art.
+The contribution categorizes different forms and techniques of poetic assault and focusses particularly on the works of the Poeti der Trullo and the Movimento per l'Emancipazione della Poesia, two poetry collectives use the Italian/European city space as a symbolic environment for artistic exchange and poetic dialogue through the combination of poetic texts, posters and graffiti art.